bask0/mach-flow/README.md

 <figure>
   <img src="./analysis/figures/fig08.png" alt="CH-RUN" style="width:70%">
-  <figcaption>Fig. 8 from Kraft et al. (in prep.): Spatially contiguous reconstruction of runoff from 1962 to 2023.
+  <figcaption></br>Fig. 8 from Kraft et al. (in prep.): Spatially contiguous reconstruction of runoff from 1962 to 2023.
 The maps represent the yearly catchment-level ruoff quantiles relative to the reference period (1971 to 2000) empirical distribution.
 The bottom bars show the decadal deviation in mm y−1 of the national-
 level runoff relative to the reference period.</figcaption>
 </figure>